Keen-Sheen/AVAX/README.md

 A block with a timestamp more than 10 seconds in the future will not be considered valid.
 However, a block with a timestamp more than 10 seconds in the past will still be considered valid as long as its timestamp is greater than or equal to the timestamp of its parent block.

-## Difficulty and Random OpCode

-Snowman consensus does not use difficulty in any way, so the difficulty of every block is required to be set to 1.
-This means that the DIFFICULTY opcode should not be used as a source of randomness.

-Additionally, with the change from the DIFFICULTY OpCode to the RANDOM OpCode (RANDOM replaces DIFFICULTY directly), there is no planned change to provide a stronger source of randomness.
-The RANDOM OpCode relies on the Eth2.0 Randomness Beacon, which has no direct parallel within the context of either Coreth or Snowman consensus.
-Therefore, instead of providing a weaker source of randomness that may be manipulated, the RANDOM OpCode will not be supported.
-Instead, it will continue the behavior of the DIFFICULTY OpCode of returning the block's difficulty, such that it will always return 1.